shaurya-cyber-28/shaurya-cyber-28/README.md

 I build practical security tools like attack simulators, intrusion detection systems, and monitoring dashboards.

-Everything I work on is focused on real-world learning — no copy-paste projects.
+Everything I work on is focused on real-world learning.

 ---